Devashish-Sonawane/Conways-Game-of-Life/README.md

 - An alive cell with less than 2 alive neighbours will die in next iteration
 - An alive cell with either 2 or 3 alive neighbours will stay alive in next iteration

+## Controls:

+- Click any mouse button to select or deselect cells in the grid
+- Press Spacebar to play or pause the game
+- Press 'g' to randomly populate cells in the grid
+- Press 'c' to clear the grid

 ## Execution:

 - Run the program file 'main.py' from command line or terminal